PelicanPlatform/training-client/README.md

 ```

 Behind the scenes, `pelicanfs` will download the object as needed, and `fsspec` will choose an appropriate method for storing it locally.

+> [!WARNING]
+> When the Python process exits, `fsspec` will clean up after itself.
+> If you want the data to be accessible locally after exiting the program, you should use the explicit `pelfs.get()` command to save it locally.

 #### Automated use of `pelicanfs`